praxis/praxis/reference/request-life-cycle.md

 These two tasks are done for data corresponding to headers, parameters and payload.
-Any errors while loading the data into the right types, or validating their integrity will cause Praxis to abort the pipeline and return an error response to the end user indicating the exact problem (or problems) that were encountered about the incoming data.
+Any errors while loading the data into the right types, or validating their integrity will cause Praxis to abort the pipeline (by shortcutting to the `:response` stage) and return an error to the end user indicating the exact problem (or problems) that were encountered about the incoming data.

 In particular, the Validation stage is composed of two sub-stages.